-Laryngoscopes are used to facilitate endotracheal intubation as part of Rapid Sequence Induction (RSI) or modified induction of anaesthesia.
+Laryngoscopes are used to facilitate endotracheal intubation as part of rapid sequence induction (RSI) or modified induction of anaesthesia.
 This should only be performed by trained clinicians.
-Specific guidelines and checklists for advanced airway management are available.

-Macintosh Laryngoscopes consist of a handle (with battery inside) and attachable blades of different sizes.
+Macintosh laryngoscopes consist of a handle (with a battery inside) and attachable blades of different sizes.
 Each blade has a light that allows visualisation of the vocal cords.
 It is essential to check the connection and light before use.

 Laryngoscopes are held in the left hand.
 The blade is inserted along the right side of the tongue and positioned in the groove between the tongue and epiglottis.
 Soft tissues are lifted in the direction of the handle to reveal the vocal cords.

-Video laryngoscopy refers to a laryngoscope blade with a camera that allows the larynx and vocal cords to be seen on-screen beside the patient’s bed.
+A video laryngoscope is made up of a laryngoscope blade with a built-in camera that allows the larynx and vocal cords to be viewed on-screen beside the patient’s bed.
 Video laryngoscopy is used in airways where direct visualisation of the airway may be difficult.
 This is often not useful in patients with blood or secretions in the airway as the camera becomes obscured.

 One end of the tube has a universal plastic connector that fits bag valve masks or a variety of ventilator tubing types.
 The distal end is shaped to ensure ventilation of both right and left bronchi and has a small hole (known as Murphy’s eye) which can be used for ventilation should the end of the tube become obstructed.